adisusilayasa/adisusilayasa/README.md

 ### Hi, I'm I Made Adi Susilayasa.
 #### Fresh graduate with 2 year programming experience.
 Has created two academic journals with topics of natural language processing and forecasting.
 Currently taking roles as back-end developer using Golang.
+I have experience on MLops using python(flask).

 ### About me: